0xyd/SocialAuthDjangoTutorial/README.md

   * A Goolgle App
 * Chapter 3: Pipleline: Set up our own authentication process.
   * What is the Pipleline?
-  * Get the User's Profile Picture
+  * Example 1: Get the User's Profile Picture
-  * Handle an Exception: Facebook user login without Email Address.
+  * Example 2: Handle an Exception: Facebook user login without Email Address.

 (Still Continuing....)